Synthetixio/SIPs/SIPS/sip-warning-flags.md

 ---
 sip: <to be assigned>
-title: Integrate Control Flags to Disable Transactions
+title: Integrate Warning Flags to Disable Transactions
 status: WIP
 author: Justin J. Moses <@justinjmoses>
 discussions-to: <Create a new thread on https://research.synthetix.io and drop the link here>